 Used as a theft deterrent as they are made from a special vinyl material which is fragile and has a very strong adhesive so they cannot be removed once applied.
 These tamper evident labels will fragment or break up should there be any attempt to remove it.

-Ultra-destruct labels have become popular in the pharmaceutical industries over the last couple of years.
-In January 2020 it became mandatory for medicines to have a unique identifier (eg. barcode) and anti-tampering security labels on the outer packaging.
+These labels have become popular in the pharmaceutical industries over the last couple of years.
+In January 2020 it became mandatory for medicines to have a unique identifier (eg. a barcode) and anti-tampering labelling on the outer packaging.
 This was introduced to help manufacturers, wholesalers and logistics service providers within the pharmaceutical industry combat the increase in counterfeit medicines.

 The anti-vandal aspect of ultra-destruct material makes them popular for use in schools, colleges, academies and universities for signage.
 Not only is it apparent if the label or sign has been tampered with, it is extremely difficult to remove completely.